 Waitomo Caves & Countryside

-As parts of the caves at Waitomo are small and narrow, this tour is not suitable for guests who may be claustrophobic.
+As parts of the caves at Waitomo are small and narrow, this tour is not suitable for guests who are claustrophobic.
 There are approximately 200 steps located intermittently throughout the cave.
 Not advisable for guests using a wheelchair or for those with mobility limitations.
 Travel time to Waitomo is approximately three hours each way.